wso2/docs-ei/en/streaming-integrator/docs/setup/installing-si-using-kubernetes.md

         "power": 600
         }'
 ```
-To monitor the associated logs for the above siddhi app, list down the available pods by executing the following commond.
+To monitor the associated logs for the above siddhi app, list down the available pods by executing the following command.

 ```
 $ kubectl get pods